rsksmart/devportal/docs/05-dev-tools/oracles/redstonefinance.md

 ---

 RedStone Finance offers modular, cross-chain Oracle solutions tailored for DeFi applications.
-With compatibility across EVM and non-EVM ecosystems, RedStone empowers developers to access accurate, real-time, and customizable data feeds for diverse use cases such as DEX pricing, yield-bearing collaterals, and staking protocols.
+With compatibility across EVM and non-EVM ecosystems such as Rootstock, RedStone empowers developers to access accurate, real-time, and customizable data feeds for diverse use cases such as DEX pricing, yield-bearing collaterals, and staking protocols.

 The system emphasizes scalability, cost-efficiency, and flexibility, leveraging technologies like Arweave for data archiving.